-Rabbi Kornblau has since 2005 also served on the staff of the Rabbinical Council of America
+From 2005-2017, Rabbi Kornblau served on the staff of the Rabbinical Council of America

 (RCA) in Manhattan, NY.
-He considers it a great honor and privilege to work to advance the interests of the rabbinate and the Jewish people, and to get to know and serve 1000 colleagues, from diverse backgrounds, in the United States, Israel, Canada, and beyond.
-Responsibilities have included: helping to guide the organization as a whole as well as its committees; organizing annual conventions; mentoring colleagues; overseeing standards and procedures for membership applicants; helping to formulate internal and public positions and policies; responding to sensitive inquiries from member rabbis, other Jewish organizations, and the general public; membership communications, and more.
+He considers it a great honor and privilege to have advanced the interests of the rabbinate and the Jewish people, and gotten to know and serve 1000 colleagues, from diverse backgrounds, in the United States, Israel, Canada, and beyond.
+Responsibilities included: helping to guide the organization as a whole as well as its committees; organizing annual conventions; mentoring colleagues; overseeing standards and procedures for membership applicants; helping to formulate internal and public positions and policies; responding to sensitive inquiries from member rabbis, other Jewish organizations, and the general public; membership communications, and more.

 Rabbi Kornblau often considers halacha and Jewish thought in light of their historical development and their contemporary cultural and religious contexts.
 He has published original essays on a variety of Torah topics in different venues over the years, including Bikkurim and Simcha